msbentley/pds3_utils/README.md

 # pds3_utils
-A module of utilities to work with PDS3 data, built on top of pdr.
+A module of utilities to work with PDS3 data, built on top of pvl.

 ## Dependencies